A dynamic and future-facing city with big ambitions and plenty to offer, Rezekne, Latvia, is home to exciting investment opportunities:

 3. Tax incentives: Huge savings for business

 Investors coming to Rezekne can look forward to generous and varied tax incentives offered by Rezekne SEZ, designed to allow businesses to thrive.
 Discounts of up to 80% on corporate income tax and 80–100% on real estate tax, which provide up to 55% return on investment costs, make a huge difference when it comes to opening a new subsidiary or relocating a business.
 On top of this, the Rezekne SEZ free economic zone offers 0% VAT and special customs control measures.

 Businesses and investors have access to a huge amount of space in Rezekne SEZ, which can be easily and efficiently acquired – and with more industrial park developments under way, new and exciting opportunities are constantly becoming available.
 Several plots of land in the territory are ready and waiting for investors for the construction of production facilities, or there is the possibility to rent already built real estate objects.

 With the support of EU funding, Rezekne City Council has recently renovated roads providing access to multiple industrial plots, making it much easier for businesses to operate here.

-- Institutions: Over 100 sources of support
+5. Institutions: More than 100 sources of support

 As one of the largest industrial hubs in eastern Latvia, Rezekne SEZ has a huge partner network, ready to provide investors with outstanding levels of support.
 Over 100 partners and institutions offer informative support in almost all fields, covering the most important areas of establishing and running a business.
 This serves as a launchpad for businesses coming to the area, ensuring that they can make the most of all the opportunities on offer.